-Furthermore, in Maiduguri in northeastern Nigeria-which shares a border with Mayo Sava- Muhammed Yusuf founded Boko Haram in 2002 (Thurston 2018).
+Furthermore, in Maiduguri in northeastern Nigeria-which shares a border with Mayo Sava-Muhammed Yusuf founded Boko Haram in 2002 (Thurston 2018).
 Maiduguri is predominantly the territory of the Kanuri people, who also live in Cameroon, which explains why the movement spread quickly on the Cameroonian side.
 Maiduguri is also home to a large Mafa population, the largest ethnic group in the Mayo Tsanaga division.
 This explains why many fighters are very familiar with the languages, cultures, and hiding places at the border between the two nations, making it more difficult to control their movements in the context of asymmetric war.

-The Mayo Tsanaga department, seen on the map of Figure 2 below, has a Sahelian climate, with only three to four months annually of rain.
+The Mayo Tsanaga department, seen on the map of Cameroon's Far North Region in Figure 2 below, has a Sahelian climate, with only three to four months annually of rain.
 The population relies on agriculture, but land is becoming scarce due to mountains, overpopulation, high illiteracy rate, and, to make the situation worse, overexploitation.
 Most of the population lives in abject poverty, which exposes the youth to the temptation of joining the ranks of terrorists, hoping they will have a better socio-economic condition.

-Figure 2: Departments of Far North Cameroon (Rarelibra 2006)
+Figure 2: Administrative Map of the Far North Region (NIS 2020, 4)